databricks/scala-style-guide/README.md

 ### <a name='perf-microbenchmarks'>Microbenchmarks</a>

 It is ridiculously hard to write a good microbenchmark because the Scala compiler and the JVM JIT compiler do a lot of magic to the code.
-More often than not your microbenchmark code is not measuring the thing you want to measure.
+More often than not, your microbenchmark code is not measuring the thing you want to measure.

 Use [jmh](http://openjdk.java.net/projects/code-tools/jmh/) if you are writing microbenchmark code.
 Make sure you read through [all the sample microbenchmarks](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/) so you understand the effect of deadcode elimination, constant folding, and loop unrolling on microbenchmarks.